Smash TV: Development

-Mark Turmell recounted, "When Hasbro pulled the plug on an interactive movie project I was working on, I went to Williams to design coin-op games.
+Mark Turmell recounted: "When Hasbro pulled the plug on an interactive movie project I was working on, I went to Williams to design coin-op games.
 I moved to Chicago, hired John Tobias, and together we did our first coin-op, Smash T.V."

 The announcer in the game is voiced by sound designer Paul Heitsch.
 The script was created by the game's composer and sound designer Jon Hey.

-Originally the arcade game shipped without the Pleasure Dome bonus level implemented, although there was text mentioning it in the game.
+Originally, the arcade game shipped without the Pleasure Dome bonus level implemented, although there was text mentioning it in the game.
 The design team had not been sure that players would actually get to the end of the game.
-However, players did finish the game and after arcade operators informed Williams of player complaints of being unable to finish it, the company sent out a new revision that included the Pleasure Dome level.
+However, many players did finish the game and after arcade operators informed Williams of player complaints of being unable to finish it, the company sent out a new revision that included the Pleasure Dome level.

 Ports

-Smash TV was ported to the Nintendo Entertainment System, Super NES, Game Gear, Master System, and Sega Genesis consoles.
-Ocean published ports for the ZX Spectrum, Commodore 64, Amstrad CPC, Atari ST, and Amiga, all released in early 1992.
+Smash TV was ported to the Nintendo Entertainment System, Super Nintendo Entertainment System, Game Gear, Master System, and Sega Genesis.
+Ocean Software published ports for the ZX Spectrum, Commodore 64, Amstrad CPC, Atari ST, and Amiga.

 On some home systems such as the NES, players have the option to use the directional pad on the second controller to control the direction the character will shoot on-screen.
 Using this option for both players requires a multitap.
 The dual control aspect of the game works particularly well on the SNES, as its four main buttons, A, B, X and Y, are laid out like a D-pad, enabling the player to shoot in one direction while running in another.

 Reception

-The arcade game was generally well-received.
+The arcade game was generally well received.
 The Amusement & Music Operators Association (AMOA) gave it the "most innovative game" award in 1990.

 The home conversions of Smash TV received positive to mixed reviews.

 The Amiga version scored 895 out of a possible 1,000 in a UK magazine review, and the Spectrum magazine CRASH awarded the ZX version 97%, making it a Crash Smash.

 Accolades

 In 1997 Electronic Gaming Monthly listed Smash TV as the 6th best arcade game of all time.
 In 2004, Smash TV was inducted into GameSpot's list of the greatest games of all time.
-In 1995, Total! rated Super Smash TV 51st on its Top 100 SNES Games stating: "Love it or hate it this is a superb conversion from the coin-op.
-One of the most frantic blasters ever.
-In 1996, GamesMaster ranked the game 84th on their "Top 100 Games of All Time."
+In 1995, Total! rated Super Smash TV 51st on its "Top 100 SNES Games" list.
+In 1996, GamesMaster ranked the game 84th on their "Top 100 Games of All Time" list.